Important Information - Covid 19 Vaccination

 For all patients, please ensure your contact details are up to date.
 We have extremely short timescales to contact patients once we are aware of vaccine stock arriving.
 For any family member with older relatives please remind them to check and confirm their contact details with the practice.

 Woodland Medical Practice has now commenced the Covid-19 vaccination programme.
-All vaccinations will be administered at Ruston Sports and Social Club, Newark Road, Lincoln.
+Vaccinations will be administered at Ruston Sports and Social Club, Newark Road, Lincoln and occasionally at the practice for the Astra Zenaca vaccine only.

 The practice is following the JCVI guidance in which cohorts of patients to offer the vaccine.